jdegoes/blueeyes/README.md

 #### Server Configuration Options

+Server Configuration included the following options:

+- port: the port the server is started on, which defaults to 8888".
+- sslPort: the port the ssl server is started on, which defaults to 8889.
+- address:  the local addres the server will bind to, which defaults to "localhost".
+- sslEnable: sets if the ssl should be running, which defaults to true.
+- chunkSize: the chunk size in bytes of a request/response content, which defaults to 1048576.

+The minimal configuration looks like:

+    server{
+      port = 8585
+      sslPort = 8586
+    }

 ### Augmentation

 Services can be augmented in a variety of ways -- for example, with loggers, health monitors, and service locators.
 The augmentation facility is based on composition of so-called *service descriptor factories*, which are functions that accept a service context and return a service descriptor.